williamgilpin/dysts/README.md

 A partial list of potential improvements in future versions

 + Speed up the delay equation implementation
++ + It might be faster to roll our own implementation of DD23
 + Improve calculations of Lyapunov exponents for delay systems
-+ Implement multivariate multiscale entropy and calculate for all attractors
++ Implement multivariate multiscale entropy and re-calculate for all attractors
-+ Improve vectorization for multiple initial conditions for continuous time models
 + Add a method for parallel integrating multiple systems at once, based on a list of names and a set of shared settings
 + + Can use multiprocessing for a few systems, but greater speedups might be possible by compiling all right hand sides into a single function acting on a large vector.
++ + Can also use this same utility to integrate multiple initial conditions for the same model
 + Add a separate jacobian database file, and add an attribute that can be used to check if an analytical one exists.
-This will speed up numerical integration, as well as potentially aid in calculating Lyapunov exponents, etc.
+This will speed up numerical integration, as well as potentially aid in calculating Lyapunov exponents.
 + Align the initial phases, potentially by picking default starting initial conditions that lie on the attractor, but which are as close as possible to the origin
-+ Add a `dimension` field with the number of dynamical variables
 + Expand and finalize the discrete `dysts.maps` module
-+ + Maps are deterministic but not differentiable, which may require significant refactoring of the analysis tools.
++ + Maps are deterministic but not differentiable, and so not all analysis methods will work on them.
+Will probably need a decorator to declare whether utilities work on flows, maps, or both